Customer Success Story

 The Biden Campaign breaks new ground with non-traditional IEC ads

-To kick things off, Biden Campaign stakeholders met with the Interplay Studio™, Tapjoy’s in-house design team who specialize in interactive ad creative.
+To ensure campaign compatibility with mobile gaming audiences, the Biden Campaign stakeholders met with the Interplay Studio™, Tapjoy’s in-house design team who specialize in interactive ad creative.
 In the past, The Bully Pulpit Interactive team had deployed generic in-app ads programmatically with varied results.
 That experience informed their vision for how to approach the mobile gaming space.
 They requested gamified ad concepts that would match the expected user experience and drive conversions.

 Tapjoy’s CPCV model was new to Bully Pulpit Interactive, who was used to the CPM model typically used by campaign ads.
 The Interactive End Card rendered after the video completion, adding value outside of campaign pricing and increasing the format’s impact.
 The low financial risk made the decision to branch out into untested channels easy for the Biden campaign.